 4. Twitter addiction

 I don't spend much time on social media.
-I'm not active on Facebook and while I use Instagram I'm not the one who spends time scrolling the feed.
+I'm not active on Facebook and while I use Instagram I'm not someone who spends time scrolling the feed.
 But this year I got addicted to Twitter.
 My goal is to use Twitter in a more productive way.
-I believe it's a great platform but there are potential side effects.
-Especially, if you like me and you interested in politics, startups, VC, and economics.
+I believe it's a great platform but there are potential side effects, especially, if like me you’re interested in politics, startups, VC, and economics.

 Random things I've learned: